kishwarbd/kishwarbd.github.io/_pages/about.md

   - /about.html
 ---

 I am Kishwar Ahmed, an Assistant Professor in the [Department of Electircal Engineering and Computer Science](https://www.utoledo.edu/engineering/electrical-engineering-computer-science/) at [The University of Toledo](https://www.utoledo.edu/).
 My research interests include high performance computing (HPC) and cyber-physical systems.
-More specifically, I am interested in the energy-efficiency, sustainability, and security issues of large-scale computing systems.
+I am interested in the energy-efficiency, sustainability, and security issues of large-scale computing systems.

 I received my Ph.D. in Computer Science from Florida International University, under the supervision of [Prof.
 Jason Liu](https://people.cis.fiu.edu/liux/).
 I also worked as a research aide at Argonne National Laboratory.
 I received my B.Sc. degree in Computer Science and Engineering from Bangladesh University and Technology.
-I am honored to receive the [NSF CRII](https://beta.nsf.gov/funding/opportunities/computer-information-science-engineering-research) award and the [UofSC ASPIRE](https://sc.edu/about/offices_and_divisions/research/internal_funding_awards/faculty/aspire/) award.
+I received the [NSF CRII](https://beta.nsf.gov/funding/opportunities/computer-information-science-engineering-research) award.

 ## News